 One of the easiest ways to identify a real full grain leather belt is by observing its surface.
 It will have a less uniform look than other grades or synthetics.

-In full grain leather, there’s no tampering with the hide’s top layer.
+With this leather, there’s no tampering with the hide’s top layer.
 It’s complete, with all of its natural markings, and you’ll be able to see scars, scratches, nicks, and other so-called imperfections.
 It’s the topmost layer of the hide, as shown in the image below:

 However, it’s worth noting that full grain leather also undergoes finishing, but in a way that doesn’t alter its grain.